NoMercy17/Sql-project/README.md

 # Sql-project
-Sql project in the Oracle
+A project done for accommodating with the Sql language and the Oracle environment